corda/corda-docs-portal/content/en/platform/corda/5.0-beta/managing-application-networks/tooling.md

 ## curl

-Examples in this documentation for Linux and macOS use the curl CLI to interact with HTTP endpoints.
+Examples in this documentation use the curl CLI to interact with HTTP endpoints on Linux and macOS.
 For information about installing curl, see the [curl documentation](https://curl.se/).
 Alternatives may be used if desired.
 On Windows, PowerShell contains native support for HTTP calls.
 ## Corda CLI